-Prior to the case studies, we generally briefly discuss news in the translational medicine field.
-Every member introduces news and has 2 minutes to do so.
-Members can also briefly discuss problems they encounter professionally, such as issues with funding or international experiences.
+At the beginning of every meeting, and during the drinks afterwards, there is room for members to discuss news in the translational medicine field or to discuss problems they encounter professionally, such as issues with funding or international experiences.

 The meetings are usually scheduled on the last Friday of the month, although this may differ depending on holidays or other circumstances.

 Meetings in 2022-2023:

 - September 23rd: open meeting